Sitecore/Sitecore.Demo.Scenarios/play-media-chone/04. Content Management APIs/02. Connect to a Content Hub ONE Instance/README.md

     3. Point your phone camera to the demo portal QR code.

+        > **Note:** If you are using a phone emulator and a webcam you can either:
+        >
+        >    1. Point the computer webcam to the demo portal QR code on your screen.
+        >    2. Open the demo portal instance details page QR code on a mobile device of your own, and place the phone in front of the computer webcam.
-        > **Note:** If you are using a phone emulator and an external webcam, point the webcam to the demo portal QR code on your screen.
-If you do not have an external webcam, you can print the demo portal QR code and place the printed QR code in front of your integrated computer webcam.
+        >    3. Print the demo portal QR code and place the printed QR code in front of the computer webcam.

         - If there is any error while validating the connection details or connecting to the Content Hub ONE instance, the error details will be displayed.